finnensley/shipping-app/README.md

 ## Solve permission issues: sudo chown -R finnensley:staff /Users/finnensley/Desktop/letPhil/React/shipping-app - didn't work still had to export DATABASE_URL directly in terminal.

 ## Access tables: docker exec -it shipping-app-postgres-1 psql -U finnensley -d shipping_app

+## Easyship:
+- Import the Easyship SDK (from index.js)
+- SDK (Software Development Kit) is a toolkit for developers to use an API/service easily and provides pre-built functions, handles authentication, and simplifies integration.
+- Use sandbox API key (stored in a .env file, access it via process.env.EASYSHIP_SAND)
+- Call the SDK methods to get carrier rates